pozypakya/coursera-repdata/project1/PA1_template.md

 totalPerDay <- ddply(dataClean, .(date), summarise, steps=sum(steps))
 ```

+## What is mean total number of steps taken per day?

+> If you do not understand the difference between a histogram and a barplot, research the difference between them.
+Make a histogram of the total number of steps taken each day

 > Plot /  Make a histogram of the total number of steps taken each day

 ```r